-Shine offer clinic sessions for young people aged 21 and under.
+Shine offers dedicated support for young people aged 21 and under.

-Clinics are discreet, confidential and services are completely free.
-All sessions are walk-in and wait only, so there is no need to book an appointment in advance.
-Clinics are open after school and college, to ensure that they are as accessible as possible for young people.
+Appointments are discreet, confidential and completely free.
+You can just walk-in and wait, so there is no need to book an appointment in advance if you don't want to.
+We are open after school and colleges so that you can access the support you need at a convenient time.

 Shine also provide programmes on relationships and sex education to young people living or studying in Newham.
 We accept self-referrals as well as requests from professionals.

 Shine educational programmes can include sessions such as:

 Shine services are available in our West Ham Lane Health Centre.